Yu1986/adobeio-codelabs-journaling-events/lessons/lesson1.md

 Now we can set up fire event by follow [this](https://adobeio-codelabs-custom-events-adobedocs.project-helix.page/?src=/lessons/lesson3.html) and make sure that you choose journaling API as the way to consume events by follow [this](https://adobeio-codelabs-custom-events-adobedocs.project-helix.page/?src=/lessons/lesson4.html)

 ### Scheduling cron jobs with alarms
-Follow this codelab to make the firing event automatically by using runtime alarms package [this](https://adobeio-codelabs-alarms-adobedocs.project-helix.page/?src=/README.html)
+Follow this codelab to automatically fire event by using runtime alarms package [Scheduling Cron Jobs with Alarms](https://adobeio-codelabs-alarms-adobedocs.project-helix.page/?src=/README.html)

-Your manifest file should look the same as below.
+Your manifest file should look like this as below.
 ```bash
 packages:
   __APP_PACKAGE__: